 ‘You’re worse than James.’
 Sirius grinned and shook his head.
 ‘He always came out of scrapes like this without so much as a scratch.’

-‘Atrium,’ the dispassionate voice announced and the lift ground to a halt.
+‘Atrium,’ the dispassionate female voice announced as the lift ground to a halt.

-Harry stepped out.
-Sirius staggered after him.
-The lift shuddered, then crumpled like a crushed can and collapsed back into the dark shaft.
+Harry stepped out and Sirius staggered after him.
+The lift shuddered, crumpled like a crushed can and collapsed back into the dark shaft.

 ‘Go,’ Harry snapped.

-At least I can use some more powerful spells here without bringing the building down.
+At least I can use more powerful spells here without bringing the building down.

 Sirius threw himself against the wall by the lift entrance and shot Harry a thumbs up.